The sacred mountain "Shichizayama" and "Kimimachizaka" associated with Emperor Meiji [Noshiro City, Akita Prefecture]

 A 600-year-old ginkgo tree that is said to give breast milk to those who worship at it.
 Ginkgo Mountain Shrine, where Abe no Hirafu prayed for victory in battle

-Ichosan Shrine is a shrine located at the foot of Mount Shichiza, along the Yoneshiro River, and, like Shichiza Shrine, is said to have been built by Abe no Hirafu to pray for victory in battle, making it a 1,200-year-old shrine.
-Within the shrine grounds are three ancient ginkgo trees (estimated to be 600 years old) that are said to have been planted around the time the shrine was founded.
-The one in the foreground is known as the "Nyubashira no Ginkgo (or Female Ginkgo)," and it was believed that if a mother with poor milk production prayed to it, they would be able to produce milk.
-It is said that the wife of Lord Satake, the feudal lord, also prayed to it, and her milk production improved, which is why she was given permission to use the Satake family crest.
+Ichosan Shrineis a shrine located at the foot of Mt.
+Nanaza, along the Yoneshiro River.
+Like Nanaza Shrine, it is said to have been built by Abe no Hirafu to pray for victory in battle, and it is a shrine with a 1200-year history.
+Within the shrine grounds are three ancient ginkgo trees (estimated to be 600 years old) that are said to have been planted when the shrine was founded.
+The tree closest to the entrance is called the "Milk Pillar Ginkgo (or Female Ginkgo)," and it was believed that mothers with poor milk production would be able to produce milk if they prayed to it.
+It is said that the wife of Lord Satake also prayed there and was able to produce milk, after which she was granted permission to use the Satake family crest.

 Ginkgo Mountain Shrine <Information>